A 10-step blueprint on how to reduce construction waste

 Let’s dig in.

-To reduce the amount of waste being generated, construction firms need to understand the nature of their waste and follow expert advice outlined in sustainable waste management strategies.
+To reduce the amount of waste being generated, construction firms need to understand the nature of their waste and follow expert segregration advice outlined in sustainable waste management strategies.

 Correct and efficient planning is the first and essential step for reducing waste in construction.
 Construction projects should begin by conducting a detailed analysis of materials, labour, and resources needed for the project.
 This helps clarify the buying process by confirming the exact quantities a project needs, reducing excess purchases, and subsequently limiting the volume of waste being generated.
+Not only is waste being reduced, there are clear financial benefits to opting for a more circular approach to construction waste.

 The industry generates a significant volume of waste each year, especially in the UK.
 In fact, according to a study conducted in 2022, the UK’s Construction and Demolition sector was responsible for generating 63.0 million tonnes of non-hazardous waste, of which only 59.4 million tonnes was diverted away from landfills.